-Subtitle: Protect the District's Network from Internal Dangers district
+Subtitle: Protect the District's Network from Internal Dangers

-Purpose: The district should create procedures that prevent unauthorized use from within the
+Purpose: The district should create procedures that prevent unauthorized use from within the district

 - 1. The district utilizes "Lock Out", where the workstations and screensavers should automatically lock the unit when not in use for several minutes. - 2.
 Access to the network should be requested, changed, added and deleted by authorized personnel only on behalf of those staff members who need access. - 3.
 User roles should be defined that allows for many users to be grouped together.
 The use of profiles allows for more standardization and efficiency in administering the security access of each application. - 4.
 All application access will be reviewed periodically for discrepancies in the user roles and the access to sensitive information. - 5.
 User authority is to be terminated immediately for all persons who leave employment.
-It is the responsibility of the building administrator to work with the Network Engineer to achieve prompt access termination.
+It is the responsibility of the building administrator to work with the Network Engineer to achieve prompt access termination. - 6.
+Multi-factor authentication is implemented for all district users.